 Teacher candidates must complete and pass the four CA TPA tasks.
 These tasks are separate, but are interrelated.
 Each task was designed with a specific sequence in mind as students learn to plan lessons, develop assessment plans, deliver instruction, and reflect and analyze lessons.
 The coursework within the Credential Program will prepare students for the CA TPAs.
 TPA orientation meetings are held at the beginning of each semester for students to better understand the process.

-(CSU Stanislaus Liberal Studies majors satisfy these requirements in Libs program)
+(Stanislaus State Liberal Studies majors satisfy these requirements in Libs program)

 These requirements must be met prior to taking courses in the credential program, but do not have to be met prior to submitting an application.

 1. English Composition (Not required for CSU Graduates)